Beth Osborne, M.Ed., BSW

 Elisha Rhodes, Positive Behavior Support Specialist

-Jayda has a Bachelor of Social Work and is continuing her education for a Master of Social Work at the University of Kentucky.
+Jayda obtained her Master of Social Work from the University of Kentucky and was previously an intern with H.O.P.E. before transitioning to a therapist.
 Jayda is passionate about helping others, especially youth.
 She has different experiences practicing substance use treatment, child protective services, and school social work.
-This is her first time in a clinical setting and she is looking forward to the learning experience at H.O.P.E.
 In her free time, Jayda enjoys doing her mani/pedis, spending time with her little sister, and taking her dog Zoe to the park!

 Jessica Halcomb, B.A.

-Jessica is from Columbia, Ky, and is a recent graduate of Lindsey Wilson College.
-She earned her bachelor’s degree in Human Services and Counseling and a minor in Psychology in December of 2021.
-She is beginning her career here at HOPE as a Community Support Specialist and then be promoted to Targeted Case Management.
-Jessica plans to further her education by obtaining her Master’s Degree in Mental Health Counseling starting May 2023.
+Jessica is from Columbia, KY, and earned a bachelor’s degree in human services and counseling with a minor in psychology in December of 2021.
+She began her career at H.O.P.E as a Community Support Specialist and was promoted to Targeted Case Management.
+Jessica is obtaining her Master’s Degree in Mental Health Counseling with projected graduation in spring 2025.
+Jessica is a graduate-level intern at this time.
 Jessica is passionate about helping others and making others’ day positive.
 In her free time, she enjoys being outside and spending time with her family.
-She also loves being a dog mom to her poodle, and a new mom!

 Heather Hutchins, M.Ed., PBSS